• Skip to primary navigation

 Best Practices for Storing and Reheating Panzanella

-Knowing how to handle leftovers properly can help maintain the salad9s delightful texture and freshness.
+Knowing how to handle leftovers properly can help maintain the salad9s pleasant texture and freshness.
 Follow these tips to enjoy your Panzanella without compromise after it9s been stored.

 • Allow the salad to cool completely before placing it in an airtight container to prevent condensation buildup.